-The heuristics in [11] were based on the formulation of the job scheduling problem with non-identical machines.
+The heuristics in [10] were based on the formulation of the job scheduling problem with non-identical machines.
 Thus, if some incoming request intersects a request already scheduled to a machine m, then the second request cannot be scheduled for this machine.

-[13] introduces an optimal algorithm for the job scheduling problem with non-identical machines which has computational complexity of $O(n^{k+1})$.
+In [12], it was introduced an optimal algorithm for the job scheduling problem with non-identical machines which has computational complexity of $O(n^{k+1})$.
 However, its computational complexity is prohibitive for the solution of the BS-OBS problem because the exponential dependency on the number of channels (k).